hoodiehq/hood.ie/_posts/2014-11-14-here-we-go-again-tgif-50.md

 ##We <3

 [Ten Lessons learned from Organizing Diversity-Focused Events](https://modelviewculture.com/pieces/ten-lessons-learned-from-organizing-diversity-focused-events)

+Someone asked their Coworker to watch their plant for 4 Days.
+[Here's what happened next](http://www.boredpanda.com/guy-babysits-coworkers-plant/).

 >
 Who was I?
 I wasn’t sure anymore.
 And I was even less sure that I cared, which was actually both the strangest and most terrifying part of the whole ordeal. –